fellyph/fellyph/README.md

 ### I'm a Developer, Teacher and great Chef!

 Team worker and passionate about what I do.
-I have experience with different work environment, Multinational companies, Startup and digital agencies.
+I have experience with different work environments, Multinational companies, startups and digital agencies.

 ---

-- 🔭 I’m currently working on PWA, Gutenberg and AMP course
+- 🔭 I’m currently working on PWA, React and TypeScript
-- 🌱 I’m currently learning Next.js and Tailwind CSS
+- 🌱 I’m currently learning Next.js and
 - 👯 I’m looking to collaborate on content creation
 - 🤔 I’m looking for help with find projects to contribute
 - 💬 Ask me about JavaScript, CSS, HTML, PWA and WordPress
-- 📫 How to reach me: Github, Youtube and Twitter
+- 📫 How to reach me: Github, YouTube and Twitter
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I'm fan of bad really shows
+- ⚡ Fun fact: I'm a fan of bad really shows

 ---